VintageSpider69/Canteen_Sales_Analysis/README.md

 > 🔍 **This project was created as part of a course assignment for my Python programming class.**
 > The prompt was:
-> _"Create a real life application level project using Pandas / Numpy / Matplotlib to perform exploratory analysis of data.
-Submit in your GitHub by this weekend."_
+> _"Create a real life application level project using Pandas / Numpy / Matplotlib to perform exploratory analysis of data."_

 So here it is—polished, pushed, and powered by Pandas.